-Sangeetha makes her home with her father and her mother.
-Buying or selling in the market , helping in the kitchen and running errands are her household duties.
+Sangeetha lives with her father and her mother.
 Her father is sometimes employed as a laborer and her mother is sometimes employed as a laborer.
+Sangeetha works at home buying or selling in the market , helping in the kitchen and running errands.
 There are 3 children in the family.

 For fun, Sangeetha enjoys art, walking and reading.
 She attends church activities, Bible class and Vacation Bible School regularly and is in high school where her performance is average.

 Please remember Sangeetha in your prayers.
 Your love and support will help her to receive the assistance she needs to grow and develop.

 Sangeetha lives in the community of Mallikuttai, home to approximately 5,800 residents.
 Typical houses are constructed of dirt floors, mud walls and thatched roofs.
 The primary ethnic group is Vanniyar and the most commonly spoken language is Tamil.

 The regional diet consists of fish, rice and green vegetables.
 Common health problems in this area include anemia, vitamin and protein deficiencies, scabies and HIV/AIDS.
 Most adults in Mallikuttai work as agricultural laborers and earn the equivalent of $58 per month.
 This community needs proper sanitation and vocational training centers.